BA (Hons)

 What Can I Do with a Creative Writing Degree?

-Creative Writing graduates may choose to pursue careers in various literary and creative professions, such as publishing, journalism, advertising, public relations, marketing, the civil service, and communications.
+Creative Writing graduates may choose to pursue careers in various literary and creative professions, such as publishing, journalism, advertising, public relations, marketing, copywriting, editing, the civil service, and communications.
 Students can choose to continue their studies at postgraduate level or take qualifications in teaching.

-Entry Requirements
+Entry Requirements 2025-26

 United Kingdom

-112 UCAS Tariff points from a minimum of 3 A Levels or equivalent qualifications.
+104 UCAS Tariff points from a minimum of 2 A Levels or equivalent level 3 qualifications.

-BTEC Extended Diploma: Distinction, Merit, Merit or equivalent.
+BTEC Extended Diploma: DMM

 T Level: Merit

-Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 112 UCAS Tariff points.
+Access to Higher Education Diploma: 45 Level 3 credits with a minimum of 104 UCAS Tariff points

-Applicants will also need at least three GCSEs at grade 4 or above, which must include English.
+GCSE's: Minimum of three at grade 4 or above, which must include English.
 Equivalent Level 2 qualifications may be considered.

 The University accepts a wide range of qualifications as the basis for entry and do accept a combination of qualifications which may include A Levels, BTECs, EPQ etc.

-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 International